The Real Global Price of What You Wear, Part 8

 Leather

 Humans have been wearing animal skins and leather for thousands of years.
 Today, companies mass-produce leather with a lot of harsh and hazardous chemicals.
-“Leather is a $100-billion-a-year business before it is turned into shoes, luggage, or coats.”
-Consumer demand for leather rises by about 5 percent per year.14 The leather tanning industry produces a lot of solid waste and wastewater and has many polluted lands and rivers.
+“Leather is a $100-billion-a-year business before it is turned into shoes, luggage, or coats,” wrote Dana Thomas, author of Fashionpolis.
+Consumer demand for leather rises by about 5 percent per year.46

 Governments regulate the leather industry in most places now, but there are exceptions.
 For example, some Bangladeshi tanneries don’t provide leather workers protective gear even though many people stand directly in vats of chemicals.
 The tanneries also dump untreated toxic wastewater into local rivers.
-“The leather-tanning district of Hazaribagh, Bangladesh, has been named one of the most toxic places in the world, although efforts are underway to clean it up.”15
+“The leather-tanning district of Hazaribagh, Bangladesh, has been named one of the most toxic places in the world, although efforts are underway to clean it up.”48 Sohpie Benson wrote, “The Buriganga River, which runs through Dhaka, Bangladesh, is thick with effluent, hides and litter, and has been declared biologically dead due to the incessant flow of tannery waste.”49

 Buy leather for items you intend to keep long-term.
 If you take care of it, it will last many years.
 The Leather Working Group certifies and audits leather tanneries on their environmental standards (see Additional Resources below).
-Responsible companies are transparent about where they source their leather, how they tan the leather, and the environmental and ethical conditions.17 You can also look for upcycled leather at Recyc Leather.18
+Responsible companies are transparent about where they source their leather, how they tan the leather, and the environmental and ethical conditions.52 You can also look for upcycled leather at Recyc Leather.53

 A mother and baby cow, gray colored, in a field with other cows.
 They have yellow tags on their ears.